Proactive AI Adoption can be Threatening: When Help Backfires: Methods

 \textbf{Data Analysis.} To test H1 and H3, we conducted a two-way ANOVA predicting perceived self-threat from help type (reactive vs.\ anticipatory), source (AI vs.\ human), and their interaction.
 To test H2, we conducted mediation analyses using path models in which self-threat predicted willingness to accept help, future use, and performance expectancy.
 Indirect effects were estimated with bias-corrected bootstrapping (5{,}000 samples).
-All multi-item scales showed high reliability, and manipulation checks confirmed that participants perceived both manipulations as intended.